cambridge-ceu/csd3/docs/applications/VEP.md

 > If it is not, use "--fasta $HOME/.vep/homo_sapiens/98_GRCh37/Homo_sapiens.GRCh37.75.dna.primary_assembly.fa"

-> Remember to use --merged when running the VEP with \_merged cache!
+> Remember to use --merged or --refseq when running the VEP with \_merged or \_refseq cache!

 Without the htslib module, the `--NO_HTSLIB` option is needed but "Cannot use format gff without Bio::DB::HTS::Tabix module installed".
 Bio::DB:HTS is in https://github.com/Ensembl/Bio-DB-HTS and change can be made to the `Makefile` of htslibs for a desired location, to be